afellowcorn/sps_framework/docs/writing/index.md

 - json - a file type.
 We use these files to hold strings and other important game info.
 Nearly all of the strings in the game are held in jsons.
 Some IDEs, like PyCharm or virtual studio code, are able to help you properly format and spot errors in jsons.
 I’d recommend using one of those IDEs to help streamline your process.

 - Github Terms
     - github desktop - An application that makes syncing, editing, and committing your code easier.
-This, along with an IDE, is highly recommended for anyone contributing to the Clangen game files.
+This, along with an IDE, is highly recommended for anyone contributing to the ClanGen game files.
-    - repository / repo - In many ways, you can think of a Git repository as a directory that stores all the files, folders, and content needed for Clangen.
+    - repository / repo - In many ways, you can think of a Git repository as a directory that stores all the files, folders, and content needed for ClanGen.
 What it actually is, is the object database of the project, storing everything from the files themselves, to the versions of those files, commits, deletions, et cetera.
 Repositories are not limited by user, and can be shared and copied (see: fork).
     - PR - a Pull Request (PR) is how you will merge your code into a repository.
 Pull requests ask the repo maintainers to review the commits made, and then, if acceptable, merge the changes upstream.
     - merge - Taking the changes from one branch and adding them into another (traditionally master) branch.
 These commits are usually first requested via pull request before being merged by a project maintainer.
     - pull - A “pull” happens when adding the changes to the master branch.